Why this Valentine’s Day will be different for Rakesh !

 It’s money or rather a money-based gift like an investment.

-How investing can make Valentine special?
+How can an investment plan make Valentine’s Day special?

 Rakesh splurges about 25,000 on Valentine Day gifts to keep his wife in good spirits.